-It’s crucial to know the capacity of our server and their limits such as Memory, storage space, I/O capacity and others.
+It’s crucial to know the capacity of our server and their limits, such as Memory, storage space, I/O capacity, and others.
 It’s important to check all these components and be ready to react in advance to the approaching threat.
-If we have proper automatic SQL Server health check we’ll be able to foresee the coming disaster and take necessary measures.
+If we have proper automatic SQL Server health check, we’ll be able to foresee the coming disaster and take necessary measures.

 Automatic SQL Server Health Check – Key Points

 Create a separate database to store monitoring information.
 Automatic SQL Server health check needs space to store and analyze the data.
-It’s known that some metrics are gathered once a day while other are collecting every 5-10 minutes.
+It’s known that some metrics are gathered once a day while others are collecting every 5-10 minutes.
 Also, you need to consider how long it is necessary to keep historical data.
-It is recommended to store them a few months.
+It is recommended to store them for a few months.

-Testing from time to time your health check queries and scripts.
-Since your SQL Server health check runs automatically it’s crucial to be sure that everything works correctly.
+Testing from time to time, your health check queries and scripts.
+Since your SQL Server health check runs automatically, it’s crucial to be sure that everything works correctly.

 Start from the small set of alerts.
 From the very beginning, it’s recommended to start from a few alerts and expand gradually.